udexon/PhosCloudless/FSR2_Benefits.md

 Vision and action.
 Vision is free software that users can modify live.
 Action is ID-less messaging.

-#### Benefits to Programmers: Young and Old

-__Ageism__

-(Ageism is related to programmer fragmentation.
-Old programmers have more value when fragmentation is overcome.)

-:: Ageism // prepend paragraph with word, like colon definition.
-Then relate paragraphs using labels.
-Next, lower level of hypertext.
-Integrate with graph of questions

-- Most prospective group to develop Phos would be old programmers, facing age discrimination.

-Transfer knowledge in one programming language to others.
-Experience in 2 or more programming languages improve employability by a lot.
-Knowledge in stack machine is fundamental and useful in many applications.

-__Lower Barriers__

-1 out of 1000 users may have an idea to improve a feature or function or just a colour or icon.
-Conventional FSR1 allow change of code, but to build and run, barriers too big, involve front end, back end, initializing variables.

-__One word at a time__

-Other commercial benefits are derived from the above?
-Mechanism of transferring user editing code to commercial rewards.
-Liberating more user productivity by making programming and learning of programming simpler.

-#### Live Editing of Code while Programs are _IN EXECUTION_

-Enable on the fly modifications

-Beginners concern is learning new words.
-How?

-Can execute RPN without recompiling.
-Most important benefits for beginners.
-Changing code in host programming language is a huge barrier of entry.

-:: Old model, independent program

-The internet is already huge.
-Need incremental software development model = shellet.
-Old model = full independent programs are not counter productive, barriers of entry too big.

-:: Jump address of program

-Independent programs are not really independent.
-Just block of instructions with addresses for operating system to jump to.

-:: // Use words from paragraph as label
-Program modification as a mechanism of class struggle.
-Existing software model is owner vs. user, user cannot change software.

 #### YAHUDI == One Word at A Time

 YAHUDI == Static.
 Live Edit == Dynamic modification of code.